top of page

 How Much

-£7,800 (Single Occupancy)
+£9,110 (Single Occupancy*)

-£7,130 (Sharing)
+£8,270 (Sharing)

 This hauntingly beautiful place is Deadvlei; just one of the many wonders we will see on an incredible journey into some of the most amazing landscapes on Earth.
 I first visited Namibia in 2008 and was immediately smitten by its austere beauty.
 Since then I have returned as often as I can and it still holds its allure.

-Our journey begins with one night in Windhoek, the nation's capital.
-The following day we will head south to the Namib-Naukluft National Park.
-Here the dunes march from the Atlantic coast to the foot of the Naukluft Mountains, rising to over 300m in places.
-We will spend three nights in a new lodge with direct access to the Tsauchab River valley, allowing us to get ahead of the pack and arrive pre-dawn for photography at Deadvlei.
+We will spend the first two nights in a lodge with direct access to the Tsauchab River valley, allowing us to get ahead of the pack and arrive pre-dawn for photography at Deadvlei.

 This new itinerary includes some of Namibia's iconic destinations but we will also be visiting amazing areas well off the beaten track!